Muhamob/statistics/README.md

 * utils.py contain a number of functions to calculate statistical quantities

-By now it is a toy repository, however if it will be under development some time
+By now it is a toy repository, however it will be under development for some time

 TODO:
 * Make tests